michiruf/laravel-http-automock/README.md

 Throws `PreventedRequestException` for any real request.

 > [!NOTE]
 > It is highly recommended not to set this as a default on a project level.
 When working with APIs that do have a
-> reproducible behavior, it might be the right choice for a specific test case, but when by setting this as a project
+> reproducible behavior, it might be the right choice for a specific test case, but when setting this as a project
-> default, automock will lack some useful features.
-> automock will lack features to renew requests.
+> default, automock will lack features to renew requests.
 > Consider using `preventUnknownRealRequests` instead whenever possible.

 **Prevent only unknown requests:**